-DOCUMENT MG 11 (2004) RESTRICTE D (when complete) (CJ Act 1987, s.9 MC Act 1980, ss.5, STATEMENT (A(3) (a) and 5B; MC Rules 1981, r.70) URN Age if under 18: OVER 18 (If over 18 Insert "over 18") This statement (consisting of 4 pages signed by me) it knowing that, if it is tendered in evidence, I shall which I know to be false or do not believe to be true.
-Signature A Engagement Team East of England, based at (IP11 3RF.
-I have been an Immigration Officer sind of entry to the UK, although my main work his investigation.
-My current role is as the senior of operating in the counties of Norfolk, Suffolk and E mmigration offences in this area, liaising with loc supporting other government departments, local anquiries or investigations relating to non-British r for the compilation and custody of Home Office r ecords are compiled by officers and members of s have particular and specific knowledge of at the f compiled and the length of time that has elapsed, ecollection of the matters dealt with in relation to a at the request of Essex Police Licensing Team, nmigration offenders encountered during an enfor ocated at 21 Kings Road, Brentwood, Essex CM14 I have examined Home Office records relating to cement visit conducted to the premises of "The Raj" 4 4DJ. ome Office records show that on 20 November 20 n enforcement visit to these premises to locate and 018 Immigration Officers from this team conducted d arrest persons subject to immigration control who ignature.
-Page Page 9 of 28 were suspected of working illegally in the United Kingdom.
-Home Office records show that a total of five immigration offenders were recorded as being encountered by the officers during the execution of the search warrant.
-They are recorded as:
+WITNESS STATEMENT (CJ Act 1967, s.9 MC Act 1980, ss.5A(3) (a) and 5B, MC Ru - URN Statement of: DAVIS Age if under 18: OVER 18 (If over 18 insert "over 18") Occupation on: CHIEF IMMIGRATION OFFIC ER This statement (consisting of 4 pages signed by me) is true to the best it knowing that, if it is tendered in evidence, I shall be liable to prose which I know to be false or do not believe to be true.
+Signature Date te: 26 November 2018 Tick if witness evidence is visually recorded I am a Chief Immigration Officer of the Home Office Immigration End. & Engagement Team East of England, based at Custom House, IP11 3RF.
+I have been an Immigration Officer since April 1991 and of entry to the UK, although my main work has been in the investigation.
+My current role is as the senior officer of the Immigration offences in this area, liaising with local police and of supporting other government departments, local authorities are enquiries or investigations relating to non-British nationals.
+As part for the compilation and custody of Home Office records in both records are compiled by officers and members of staff during their have particular and specific knowledge of at the time of compiling compiled and the length of time that has elapsed, they cannot reprecollection of the matters dealt with in relation to a specific record.
+At the request of Essex Police Licensing Team, I have examinishmigration offenders encountered during an enforcement visit control of the matters.
+Home Office records show that on 20 November 2018 Immigration an enforcement visit to these premises to locate and arrest personal process.
+Enforcement Immigration Comp.
+Viewpoint Road, Felixstowe, and have worked at a number of the areas of enforcement and amigration Enforcement arrest ding to intelligence relating to a other law enforcement agenciand relevant other organisationart of my duties I have responsh written and electronic form.
+For duties, from information which ling, in light of the volume of reasonably be expected to have determined to the premises of "The ion Officers from this team continuous form of the first series of the premises of the conducted to the Suffolk of ports of crime of team, alleged es and ions in ansibility.
+These och they records ave any eating to the Raj" Signature:Pagienதுராe Witnesse ed by:Page 11 of 30